Blog By Coral Dawn Drake

 - Welded wire.
 A determined dog can break through chain link, often hurting themselves in the process.
 Choose welded wire that can hold up to any amount of pressure, biting, and scratching without breaking.

 - Vinyl wrapping.
 Every kennel has connection points that may be a weak spot for a dog's destructive impulses.
 Vinyl wrapping around connection points keeps dogs from being able to chew on those points, preventing damage to the facility and to the dog's teeth.

 Easy to Clean

 The easier your kennel is to clean, the less time you will have to spend cleaning it and the less likely disease will be to be transmitted from dog to dog.
 Even if you require vet records, updated vaccinations, and a clean fecal test, there is always the possibility that disease will find its way into your facility.
 Kennels that are easy to clean without having mess get into other kennels prevents any disease that one dog has from spreading to the rest of the dogs at your facility.

 Enjoy a Thriving Board and Train Business

-Board and train is a lucrative option for dog trainers and highly effective for accomplishing training goals in the shortest amount of time, particularly for owners who do not have much time to do the training themselves.
+Dog training, boarding, and kenneling is a lucrative option for dog trainers and highly effective for accomplishing training goals in the shortest amount of time, particularly for owners who do not have much time to do the training themselves.
 By being transparent, realistic, and choosing high-quality kennels, you make it much more likely that customers will choose you for their dog training needs and that your training business will be successful.